freyakavanagh/DevOps-Notes/aws-vpc's/README.md

 ## Custom VPC

 - You can create your own VPC and decide which subnets are public and which are private and the availibility zones associated with them.
-    - app vm in publilc
+    - app vm in public
     - database vm in private

 ![Custom VPC](../ReadMeImages/custom-vpc.png)